christiandc19/MyReactPortfolio/README.md

-  # employee-tracker
+  # React Portfolio
   ## ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)
   ## This is the first project I creted using ReactJs.
-It's a React Porfolio that contains some of my projects and weekly challenges during the bootcamp.
-It's a work in progress...
+It's a React Porfolio that showcase some of my projects and weekly challenges during the bootcamp.
+This portfolio is still a work in progress...
   ------------------
   ## TECHNOLOGIES USED
   ### HTML